-Baumol and Sidak argue that efficient component pricing is a way to protect against anticompetitive behavior.37 Their position is that an efficient component price eliminates market power in the regulated market and promotes competition in the unregulated market.
+Baumol and Sidak argue that efficient component pricing is a way to protect against anticompetitive behavior.1 Their position is that an efficient component price eliminates market power in the regulated market and promotes competition in the unregulated market.
 Since we are concerned about market power in the market for unbundled transmission services, we analyzed the characteristics of an efficient component price in a market where there is only one supplier and one transmission service.
 Not surprisingly, our analysis led us to Baumol's and Sidak's observation that an efficient component price is an ideal and cannot be realized in actual markets.
-Next, we examined the cost basis of an almost efficient component price to see how it departs from the cost basis of an efficient component price.
+Next, we examined the cost basis of an efficient component price.
 We found that an almost efficient component price has a higher cost basis.
 However, we also found that an almost efficient component price is not subsidized and is not a source of subsidization.
-Now, we investigate the effects of deviations from an almost efficient component price for transmission service Z.
+Now, we investigate the effects of deviations from an almost efficient component price Z.